scala/docs.scala-lang/_overviews/scala3-book/control-structures.md

   case what => println(s"You gave me: $what" )
 ```

-In this example the variable is named `what` to show that it can be given any legal name, but it’s more commonly given a name like `default`.
+In this example the variable is named `what` to show that it can be given any legal name.
+You can also use `_` as a name to ignore the value.

 ### Handling multiple possible matches on one line